 Now slowly pour the mixture into your ingot mould.

 Making silver solder is straightforward when you have the correct materials and tools to hand.
-Remember if you are still learning how to make silver solder, you can always pick up some ready-made silver solder to use until you get your silver solder mix just right.
+Remember if you are still learning how to make silver solder paste, you can always pick up some ready-made silver solder to use until you get your silver solder mix just right.
+Still wondering, how do you solder silver?
+Find out in our blog on what solder paste is and how to use it.